Restorative Dental Services in Newton

 What is Restorative Dentistry?

-Although somewhat related to cosmetic dentistry, restorative dentistry focuses far beyond the aesthetics of the smile.
-Restorative dentistry emphasizes the study, diagnosis, and treatment of oral health diseases and the rehabilitation of teeth and the supporting structures of the smile to restore the health, function, beauty of the mouth.
+Although somewhat related to many cosmetic solutions, restorative dentistry focuses far beyond the aesthetics of the smile.
+Restorative services emphasize the study, diagnosis, treatment of oral health diseases, and the rehabilitation of teeth and the supporting structures of the smile to restore the health, function, and beauty of the mouth.

 Some examples of what restorative dental care involves often includes the following:

-- Repairing dental damage from trauma, decay, and/or disease
+- Repairing dental damage from trauma, decay, and disease

 - Restoring comfort, proper chewing, and speaking